Center for Advanced Biotechnology and Medicine

 The Center for Advanced Biotechnology and Medicine (CABM) is located on Busch Campus in Piscataway, New Jersey.
 It was established in 1985 to advance knowledge in the life sciences for the improvement of human health.
 It is administered by Rutgers, The State University of New Jersey.
 The building was completed in 1990, and has 100000 sqft of lab and office space.
-It now is part of Rutgers Biomedical and Health Sciences campus that was created following the successful merger of UMDNJ.
+It now is part of Rutgers Biomedical and Health Sciences campus that was created following the merger of UMDNJ.